ksproska/msid_zad4/README.md

 INTRODUCTION
-Aim: Using available libraries () create a model for Fashion Mnist.
+Aim: By using available libraries (in my example sklearn) create a model for Fashion Mnist (matrixes containging matrices of flattened 28x28 pictures of clothing).

 Fashion mnist contains 4 matrices, downloaded from https://github.com/zalandoresearch/fashion-mnist/tree/master/data/fashion to: